raftAtGit/Chainvayler/README.md

 * Otherwise, if this is due to a remote transaction (coming from another JVM) or a recovery transaction (JVM stopped/crashed and replaying transactions from disk)
   * Object is created due to _ConstructorTransaction_ using the exact same constructor arguments and gets the exact same id
   * Object is put to local object pool with that id
 * After this point, local and remote JVMs works the same.
-Transactions representing `@Modification` method calls internally use _target_ object ids, so as each _chained_ object gets the same id across all JVM sessions, `@Modification` method calls execute on the very same object.
+Transactions representing `@Modification` method calls internally use _target_ object ids.
+So, as each _chained_ object gets the same id across all JVM sessions, `@Modification` method calls execute on the very same object.

 Constructor instrumentation also does some things which is not possible via plain Java code.
 In particular it:
 * Injects some bytecode which is executed before calling `super class'` constructor